braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/rate-limiting.md

 Different channels within a multichannel campaign will individually count towards the frequency cap.
 For instance, if you create a multichannel campaign with, say, both push and email, and have Frequency Capping set up for both of those channels, then the push will count toward 1 push campaign and the email message will count toward 1 email message campaign.
 The campaign will also count toward 1 "campaign of any type."
 If users are capped to 1 push and 1 email campaign per day and someone receives this multichannel campaign, then she will no longer be eligible for push or email campaigns for the rest of the day (unless a campaign ignores Frequency Capping rules).

-In-app messages and Content Cards are __not__ counted as or towards caps on "Campaigns/Canvas Steps of any type".
+In-app messages and Content Cards are __not__ counted as or towards caps on campaigns or Canvas steps of any type.

 {% alert important %}
 Please note that global frequency capping is based in the user's time zone, and are based on calendar days, not 24-hour periods.
 For example, if I set up a frequency capping rule of sending no more than 1 campaign a day, a user may receive a message at 11 pm in their local time zone, and they would be eligible to receive another message an hour later.